kailafitz/cs50finalproject/README.md

 ###### Notes on Records.js

-- Records are displayed with a GET method
+- Records are displayed with a GET method in a Bootstrap table
 - We get the JWT with our custom hook from the header of the call
 - UpdateJob.js is a component that can be called to update a Job record
 - DeleteJob.js is a component that can be called to delete a Job record
+- If no data exists, a Lottie animation is displayed with a link to add Job data

+###### Notes on Invoice.js

+- Data is pulled from all models into this component and displayed in such a way that can be exported a ready-to-send invoice in .pdf format.
+- Invoice column does not appear on screen sizes below the xl breakpoint as the layout is distorted and doesn't fit on one A4 page when exported

 ###### Notes on AddJob.js